MattHalloran/ReactGraphQLTemplate/README.md

         fontFamily: `SakBunderan`,
     },
 ```

+When using a custom font, it is a good idea to compress it using [Font Squirrel](https://www.fontsquirrel.com/).
+In web development, size matters😉

 ## GraphQL
 [GraphQL](https://graphql.org/) is a query language for APIs.
 It is a faster, understandable, and modernan alternative to REST APIs.